About our English Summer School

 In 2015 we celebrated our 45th year.
 Also Su Barnard joined the team full-time, leaving her primary school teaching position in London to move to Brighton.

-In 2016 we will again welcome approximately 30% of our staff returning from previous summers.
+In 2017 we again are welcoming approximately 50% of our staff returning from previous summers.